History of Toddington services

 The decision was taken to permanently remove the hard shoulder through the service area, and up to J12.
 A review by Highways England later suggested that this was causing confusion, and the road layout is now scheduled to be changed again.

 During the work, a concrete retaining wall was provided to protect the 1959 footbridge from traffic in the new lane.
 This wall was later reported to be one of several possible reasons for a high number of collisions occurring at the exit from the service area, as it was reducing the visibility.
-Highways England (now renamed) are considering removing the wall, but added that the ancient footbridge is scheduled to be replaced between 2025 and 2030.
+Highways England (now renamed) removed the wall in 2022, but added that the ancient footbridge is scheduled to be replaced between 2025 and 2030.

 Highways England's review of the new road also raised that there had been a high number of pedestrians reported on the motorway, many of whom were described as being "confused" or "unfamiliar with their surroundings".
 The study concluded that many HGVs arriving from France may be making their first stop at Toddington, and as a result it has probably become a common place for stowaways and trafficking victims to disembark.
 The role of motorway service areas in these issues has been speculated for a long time, but it's rare for a highway authority to make an official note of it.